Leontyne Price: Reception

 In The Grand Tradition, a 1974 history of operatic recording, the British critic J. B. Steane writes that "records show [Price] as the best singer of Verdi in this century", while identifying Carmen as "her most brilliant performance".
 The Russian soprano Galina Vishnevskaya remembered a 1963 Price performance of Tosca at the Vienna State Opera "left me with the strongest impression I have ever gotten from opera".
 In his 1983 autobiography, Plácido Domingo writes: "The power and sensuousness of Leontyne's voice were phenomenal—the most beautiful Verdi soprano I have ever heard."

-While widely celebrated in the opera's of Verdi, Price was less successful with critics in the operas of Mozart.
+While widely celebrated in the operas of Verdi, Price was less successful with critics in the operas of Mozart.
 Music historian Clyde T. McCants stated, "Price was not a natural Mozartian, but she sang often in his operas and applied herself diligently to the technical demands.
 The voice often seemed almost too luxurious to wrap its way comfortably around the twists and turns of Mozart's vocal line."

 From left to right, NEA Chairman Dana Gioia honors the first class of National Endowment for the Arts Opera Honorees in 2008: Price, Carlisle Floyd, Richard Gaddes.

 The sopranos Renée Fleming, Kiri Te Kanawa, Jessye Norman, Leona Mitchell, Barbara Bonney, Sondra Radvanovsky, the mezzo-sopranos Janet Baker and Denyce Graves, bass-baritone José van Dam, and the countertenor David Daniels, spoke of Price as an inspiration.